 Usually, it is a quick survey consisting of 5 to 6 questions in a multiple choice format.
 Customers could choose one from three or five options to rate every question.

-There would also be a question asking if customers are willing to refer the business to their friends and family.
+Surveys ask customers if they are willing to refer the business to their friends and family.
 This is often called the Net Promoter Score (NPS).
 A lot of companies use NPS as a benchmark to measure their customer satisfaction.

 - Meetings with the customer is another great source.
 Be attentive to what the customer says.
 Observe the non-verbal signals